Impact of COVID-19 on projects supported by the CALQ

 I received funding (Circulation of Works Outside Québec) or a grant (Travel, Circulation of Works) to take part in an event that was cancelled.
 I will not be reimbursed for all of my expenses.
 Should I reimburse the grant?

-See the answer to question # 7.
+See the answer to previous question.

 I received funding (Circulation of Works Outside Québec) or a grant (Travel, Circulation of Works).
 I must postpone or change my project.
 Can I do that?